 You can add people in two places: Account Settings or the Organization Page.

-To add a person, first name, last name, and permission level are required.
+First name, last name, and permission level are required to add a person.
 Other attributes are optional.
-When you add a person, you can invite them to the account immediately, or invite them later.
+You can invite them to the account immediately or invite them later when you add a person.

-People who have been sent and/or have accepted an invitation count towards the number of Licensed Users in your subscription.
+People who have received or accepted an invitation count towards the number of Licensed Users in your subscription.